yashu1wwww/Twitter-poll-auto-vote-with-multiple-accounts/README.md

 # Twitter-poll-auto-vote-with-multiple-accounts-
 Twitter poll auto vote with multiple accounts using selenium with python

-Change the username and password on the 22nd and 26th line & replace hashtag in 30th line. if you want with multiple Accs Then Copy From 16th line to End And Paste Again And Change Username & Pass.
+Change the username and password on line 11, and replace the poll vote URL on line 106.

-Note: Use accounts that do not have two-factor authentication.
+## Note: Use accounts that do not have two-factor authentication.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
-Open the command prompt in that particular folder and enter rl.py or double-click on the rl.py file.
+Open the command prompt in that particular folder and enter c.py or double-click on the c.py file.

 👉 Note: Every time Twitter updates the code, it varies.
 So press 'Ctrl+Shift+C' to open the developer tools, and inspect and fork it..

 👉Note:-

 👉if your selenium version is in latest version then the code never run